Post Overview: Visiting Willamette Valley & Best Wineries in the Willamette Valley

 #3.
 Knudsen Vineyards

-Of all the best wineries in the Willamette Valley, none surprised me more than Knudsen Vineyards.
-My mom and I wanted to visit another winery but were turned away for lack of reservations (again, learn from my mistake).
+Details aside, of all the best wineries in the Willamette Valley, none surprised me more than Knudsen Vineyards.

 As such, you won’t find these wines in the stores, so stock up while visiting the Willamette Valley if any make your palate sing.
 Both my mom and I were blown away from the rich and complex notes of this wines.
 We found ourselves quickly falling in love with the Willamette Valley simply because of the wine tasting experience at Knudsen Vineyards.